cosmos/sdk-tutorials/academy/my-own-chain-exer/stored-game-exer.md

 ## Think

-A good place to start is to think about the objects you keep in storage.
-"A game", obviously... but what does any game have to keep in storage?
+A good place to start is to think about the objects you keep in storage. **A game**, obviously... but what does any game have to keep in storage?

 Questions to ask that could influence your design include but are not limited to: